wee-analyze/hive_logs/README.md

 Programming language: HiveQL

 Hive is another SQL-like interface used in Hadoop for Big Data processing using MapReduce.
-You create tables that are imposed on unstructured data that is stored HDFS.
-Unlike sql, errors do not appear if data doesn't fit exactly how it should be.
+Tables are created that describes the data and is imposed on metadata that is stored HDFS (schema-on-read); opposite of sql which is schema-on-write.
+Then, SQL commands can be used to make queries using MapReduce.
-The Hive tables that are created are stored in the Hive metastore which contain metadata.
+The Hive tables that are created are stored in the Hive metastore.
 There are 2 types of tables that can be created: internal and external tables.
 Internal tables are stored in the HDFS directory /hive/warehouse and disappear when the Hadoop cluster is shut down.
 External tables are stored in created directories and remain in HDFS even after a Hadoop cluster is shut down.